JoinSports/Documentation/UC/UC1_CreateUser.md

   as a unknown user
   I want to create a new user account
  	Scenario: problem during the registration (name already taken)
-    Given the chosen username is “TestUser”
+    Given the chosen username is 'TestUser'
     When the create user button is clicked
     Then the feedback shows “Username unavailable, please try again with another name!”
           [a) The User should give another name, starting the Use Case again.